 As had been the case with the Palace organ, the Eisenhart instrument was ‘sold’ for $1 to the RMSC and a long-term lease/use agreement was put in place.
 Now increased to 12 ranks plus piano, the pipework was reregulated in the mid 1990s by Clark Wilson and Brant Duddy to make the most of the room’s acoustics.
 The resulting sound is that of a nicely voiced mid-sized studio instrument.
 We often begin programs there by welcoming the audience to the “RTOS Living Room”.
 The organ is used on a regular basis for open console sessions (free and open to all RTOS members), silent film festivals and other community and social events.
 For two seasons in the late 1990s, all RTOS concerts were held at the Eisenhart while the console of the 4/23 was being refurbished.

-Over the years ownership of the Masonic complex and the Auditorium Theatre has changed twice and it is currently Rochester’s home for touring Broadway shows and other touring productions under the auspices of the current owners, the Rochester Broadway Theatre League (RBTL).
+Over the years ownership of the Masonic complex and the Auditorium Theatre has changed twice and it is currently Rochester’s home for touring Broadway shows and other touring productions under the auspices of the current owners, the Rochester Broadway Theatre League’s West Herr Performing Arts Center.
 RTOS regained title to the organ when the Masons left and currently maintains it in the building under an agreement with the current owners.
-RBTL has made many improvements to the theatre and maintains it in first class condition.
+The facility has made and continue to make many improvements to the theatre and maintains it in first class condition.
 RTOS enjoys an excellent relationship with our landlords who continue to enthusiastically support our efforts and make it possible for our concert series to continue.

 Throughout its history, RTOS has worked diligently to protect and maintain our two instruments.
 We have faced numerous challenges at the Auditorium due to water incursions (twice) and building alterations necessary to accommodate the Broadway shows.
 In every instance we have cleared these hurdles with flying colors.